shaiguitar/resque_stuck_queue/README.md

 Resque::StuckQueue.config[:handler] = proc { send_email }

 # optional, in case you want to set your own name for the key that will be used as the last good hearbeat time
+# note this will be namespaced under the specific queue it's monitoring, for eg "app:name-the-refresh-key-as-you-please"
 Resque::StuckQueue.config[:global_key] = "name-the-refresh-key-as-you-please"

-# optional, monitor a specific redis queue
+# optional, monitor specific queues you want to send a heartbeat/monitor
-Resque::StuckQueue.config[:queue_name] = :app
+Resque::StuckQueue.config[:queues] = [:app, :high, :my_custom_queue_name]

 # optional, if you want the resque-stuck-queue threads to explicitly raise, default is false
 Resque::StuckQueue.config[:abort_on_exception] = true